Returning To DJing After A Break

 Photo by Vishal Das

 To get the gigs, you’ve got to promote yourself – some things never change.
-So it stands to reason that one of the biggest “issues” faced by DJs returning to DJing is not the tech or the music or the techniques, but getting the gigs.
+So it stands to reason that one of the biggest “issues” faced by DJs returning to DJing is not the tech or the music or the mixing, but getting the gigs.

 Despite the social media age, and the need to have at least a regularly updated presence on social media, one thing remains true.
 If you want to play gigs in any town, city or neighbourhood, you still need to be seen, known and liked by both the people who attend the venues and the people who run them and book the DJs.
 This involves going out!